guusj/books/Warbreaker_BrandonSanderson.md

 “Scoot!”
 Lightsong said.
 “Can they forbid me?”
 “Only if they have a direct command to do so from Mercystar.”
 Lightsong looked back at the men.
 Reluctantly, they stepped aside.
 “It’s perfectly all right,” he told them.
 “She asked me to take care of things.
 Kind of.
 Coming, Scoot?”
 Llarimar followed him into the corridors.
 Once again, Lightsong felt an odd satisfaction.
-Instincts he hadn’t know he had drove him to seek out the place where the servant had died.
+Instincts he hadn’t known he had drove him to seek out the place where the servant had died.
 The wood had been replaced—his Heightened eyes could easily tell the difference between the new wood and the old.
 He walked a little farther.
 The patch where the wood had turned grey was gone as well, seamlessly replaced with new material.
 _Interesting_, he thought. _But not unexpected.
 I wonder . . . are there any other patches?_ He walked a little further and was rewarded by another patch of new wood.
 It formed an exact square.
 “Your Grace?” a new voice asked.